Show Men Christ, Don’t Fix Their Behavior

 Help Men Develop a Love for God’s Word

 We can say with confidence that we have never known a man whose life has changed in any significant way apart from the regular study of God’s Word.
+Scripture is the main way in which you show men Christ.

 Some groups study Christian books (like those offered by Man in the Mirror, for which we are grateful), but book studies, fellowship groups, and prayer partner groups are no substitute for bringing men into direct contact with the living Lord through His living Word.